8 Ways to Learn Professional English by Living Your Life

 Let the business and the casual worlds of English join together into one!

-Services like Tweetdeck, Hootsuite and Rime let you customize what you see in your social media stream.
-You can watch people having a conversation on a specific topic on Twitter, or see updates about a business or industry and what people are saying about it.
+On social media, you can also engage with companies, watch people having a conversation on a specific topic, or see updates about a business or industry and what people are saying about it.
+Simply follow your favorite business on Instagram or even try to send them a direct message about a product.

 8. Go face to face.